Mr-Eke/DueBoard/README.md

 **DueBoard** is deployed on two Amazon EC2 web servers (web-01 and web-02) that serve the application via NGINX.
 A load balancer server (lb-01) maps to the domain www.chiagoziem.tech via A record and distributes traffic evenly across web-01 and web-02 using HAProxy.
 ### Web Servers Setup
 - **NGINX Configuration on web-01 and web-02:**
-  - My application files are placed in this designated directory ```/var/www/dueboard``` and below is a server block i configured in Nginx to server request for dueboard app
+  - My application files are placed in this designated directory ```/var/www/dueboard``` and below is a server block I configured on Nginx to serve request for dueboard app
       ```
       server {
           listen 80;